Patient education: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)

 ●Pain or difficulty with swallowing

 It is usually not clear what causes functional dyspepsia.
 However, researchers have focused on several factors that may be involved.

 Motor or nerve problems — The process of digesting food involves a series of events involving the nerves and muscles of the digestive tract.
 Problems in this system can cause the stomach to empty more slowly than normal, causing nausea and vomiting, feeling full quickly when eating, or bloating.
 However, not everyone whose stomach empties slowly has functional dyspepsia.

 Pain sensitivity — The stomach normally stretches as we eat to hold more food.
 However, some people are sensitive to this stretching and feel pain.
 It is not clear why this happens.

 Infection — Helicobacter pylori (H. pylori) is a bacterial infection of the stomach that can lead to inflammation (gastritis) or ulcers.
 There may be a relationship between infection with H. pylori and functional dyspepsia.
 However, not all people with H. pylori have functional dyspepsia.
-(See "Patient information: Helicobacter pylori infection and treatment (Beyond the Basics)".)
+(See "Patient education: Helicobacter pylori infection and treatment (Beyond the Basics)".)

 Psychological and social factors — People with functional dyspepsia often have mood problems, like anxiety or depression.
 Treating the underlying depression or anxiety can improve symptoms of abdominal pain.